How can we help?

 - SAM - a friendly app that offers a range of self-help methods for people who are serious about learning to manage their anxiety, available for IOS and Android devices.

-Listen as Alice from the Counselling Service team talks to a student who is suffering from anxiety, along with giving you some tips for developing your coping strategies.
+Listen as Alice from the Counselling and Wellbeing Service team talks to a student who is suffering from anxiety, along with giving you some tips for developing your coping strategies.